 New Security Flaw from Windows Update brings back bad memories of WannaCry Malware.

-Microsoft issued the warning on their Security Response Blog, it refers to CVE-2019-0708; A Remote Code Execution Vulnerability that has become known as the BlueKeep.
-The Director of Incident Response for Microsoft, Simon Pope stated that he believed that Microsoft was Confident that there is an exploit existed for this vulnerability, it could propagate from vulnerable computer to vulnerable computer in a similar way as the WannaCry malware spread across the globe in 2017.
-An Internet-Scale Port Scanner determined that there were 923,671 Internet-facing Machines are vulnerable to BlueKeep on Port 3389, that was being used for Microsoft’s Remote Desktop Feature.
+Microsoft issued the warning on their Security Response Blog, which refers to CVE-2019-0708; A Remote Code Execution Vulnerability that has become known as the BlueKeep.
+The Director of Incident Response for Microsoft, Simon Pope stated that he believed that Microsoft was Confident that there is an exploit that existed for this vulnerability, it could propagate from vulnerable computer to vulnerable computer in a similar way as the WannaCry malware spread across the globe in 2017.
+An Internet-Scale Port Scanner determined that the 923,671 Internet-facing Machines are vulnerable to BlueKeep on Port 3389, which was being used for Microsoft’s Remote Desktop Feature.

 Does Microsoft really have confidence in a possible BlueKeep Exploit?
 It isn’t clear that the Company doesn’t have the intelligence that suggested that the Malware has been weaponized in that way, As David Winder mentioned before that there is a PoC (Proof of Concept) code that is available.
 You can already count on there being a DoS exploit available and researchers have been successful in developing wormable exploit codes.

 “Windows 8 and Windows 10 users are not impacted by this vulnerability, Windows 2003, Windows XP and Windows Vista all are.
 Despite all of those vulnerable systems being unsupported for some years, Microsoft made the patch available to users which shows just how concerned it is by the “WannaCry 2″ threat.
 Windows 7 and Windows Server 2008 are also vulnerable.”Derek Winder